nktice/AMD-AI/SallyAIRiddle.md

 TheBloke_mistral_7b_norobots-GPTQ - [pass]
 `" Sally has 1 sister. "`

+TheBloke_Mixtral-8x7B-Instruct-v0.1-GGUF - [fail]
+starts out great, and then falls on its face...
+`" Sally has one sister, herself.
+The other two girls are her brothers’ sisters but not hers because they aren't related by blood to each other or their parents. [...]"`

 TheBloke_Mixtral-SlimOrca-8x7B-GGUF - [fail]
 `"Sally has no sisters because she is a girl, not a boy.
 She cannot be one of her own brothers' sisters."`